 Kingsdown Orphanage (Mrs Ginever's Homes), London and Broadstairs

-In 1877, Mrs Ginever established a Home for Afflicted Orphans, i.e. those with physical disabilities, at 8 Tremlett Grove, Junction Road, Holloway.
+In 1877, Mrs Ginever established a Home for Afflicted Orphans (or Orphans' Hospital), for those with physical disabilities, at 8 Tremlett Grove, Junction Road, Holloway.
 In 1881, the Matron of the Home was Mary Ann Spillett, assisted by Jenny Tiffin.
-In 1890, the Home had moved to new premises at Cuthbert House, Granville Road, Broadstairs.
-The Tremlett Road property was then used to house boys.
-In 1891, Jenny (or Jane) Tiffin had become matron of the establishment.
-The Tremlett Grove home had closed by 1913.
+By 1890, the Home had moved to new premises at Cuthbert House, Granville Road, Broadstairs.
+The Tremlett Road property was then used to house infant orphans below the age of seven.
+In 1891, Jenny (or Jane) Tiffin was matron of the Tremlett Road establishment.

-In around 1910, a new 'Home for 70 Orphan Girls' was opened at 92-94 Hornsey Lane, Holloway.
-By 1920, a renumbering of properties on the road resulted in its address changing to 160-162 Hornsey Lane.
+In 1909, a new 'Home for 70 Orphan Girls' was opened at 92-94 Hornsey Lane, Holloway.
+By 1917, a renumbering of properties on the road resulted in its address changing to 160-162 Hornsey Lane.
 It had also by now become mixed and accommodated up to 70 boys and girls.
-The Hornsey Lane Home was superintended by the former matron of the Tremlett Grove home, Jane/Jenny Tiffin, who apparently had a reputation as being rather tyrannical.
+The Hornsey Lane home was superintended by the former matron of the Tremlett Grove home, Jane/Jenny Tiffin, who apparently had a reputation as being rather tyrannical.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.